niuers/Distributed-System-Design-Review/Load Balancer.md

    * It's better to store the hash of the corresponding server.
 This can be set by the load balancer.
    * It breaks down when user disables the cookie though.
 3. Hash based Loading balancer
+4. Sometimes on the internet, you will find a few percent of the clients which disable cookies on their browser.
+Obviously they have troubles everywhere on the web, but you can still help them access your site by using the "source" balancing algorithm instead of the "roundrobin".
+It ensures that a given IP address always reaches the same server as long as the number of servers remains unchanged.
+Never use this behind a proxy or in a small network, because the distribution will be unfair.
+However, in large internal networks, and on the internet, it works quite well.
+Clients which have a dynamic address will not be affected as long as they accept the cookie, because the cookie always has precedence over load balancing.

+### KeepAlive
+1. Keepalived implements VRRP (Virtual Router Redundancy Protocol) on a Linux system as well as managing Linux Virtual Server configuration.
+Keepalived can implement High Availability (active/passive) and load balancing (active/active) setups that can be made responsive to several customisable factors.
+2. A keepalive (KA) is a message sent by one device to another to check that the link between the two is operating, or to prevent the link from being broken.

 ## Redundancy of Load Balancer
 1. Load balancer can be a single point of failure